-For the purpose of the article, we will discuss the benefits of Schengen countries and the things you need to consider when travelling.
+For the article, we will discuss the benefits of Schengen countries and the things you need to consider when travelling.

 We will also consider a few countries which are part of the European Union (EU) as well as the Schengen area, some of which even offer citizenship to non-EU citizens.